opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 ### 2019.06.24 - w4

 - tried to make made BOM for motor board (kicad and octopart) but encountered problems: the imported BOM parts were not recognized by octopart
-- more problems in KiCAD with the motor board: cannot open schematic, error message says that only one input source is allowed or that the file is already open
+- more problems in KiCAD with the motor board: cannot open schematic, error message ("error loading schematic file expected single character token in input source kicad")
 - continued distance board -> have to make daughter board for perpendicular sensor: use edge connectors or make a rigid-flex PCB?
 - quick explanation of Sam about the photo diodes and the micro-fluidics small projects

 ### 2019.06.25

 - tried to laser cut test files and had a -Z limit error
--
+- debug schematic of motor board and continue distance board
+- start assembling 3 computer boards -> used solder paste and the pick and place

+### 2019.06.25